margaretmf/margaretmf.github.io/resume.md

 ### EVERFI
 Data Analyst
 April 2016 - Present
+* Streamlining reporting processes by writing R functions and packages for up to 560 data points for 9 online programs
 * Clustering data, evaluating clusters with validation metrics, and characterizing clusters
 * Measuring the quality and difficulty of questions to support standardizing educational assessments
-* Streamlining reporting processes by writing R functions and packages
 * Developing quantitative insights for white papers
 * Enjoying work with engineers